Joe Edwards (footballer, born 1990): 2022–23 season

 On 12 October 2022, Edwards signed a new contract with the club until the summer of the 2025, with a deal in principle, to allow him to phase into a coaching capacity at the club, when his playing career comes to an end.

 On 7 January 2023, Edwards was sent off for the first time in his Argyle career, receiving two yellow cards in a 0–0 draw away to Bolton Wanderers.

 Edwards scored in the final game of the 2022–23 season, helping Argyle clinch the League One title, in a 3–1 win away to Port Vale.

 2023–24 season

 On 28 November 2023, in a 1–0 Championship defeat away to Coventry City, Edwards made his 200th appearance for Plymouth Argyle.
 On the final matchday of the season, on 4 May, he scored the only goal in a 1–0 victory over Hull City, securing his club's continued presence in the Championship.

 2024–25 season

 In December 2024, following the departure of manager Wayne Rooney, Edwards and Kevin Nancekivell were appointed as caretaker managers.
 They were replaced by Miron Muslić on a permanent basis in January 2025.

+2025–26 season

+He was offered a new contract by Plymouth at the end of the 2025–26 season.